Tampa Free Library: Decline and Closure

-Uses After Closure
+Usage After Closure

 In 1968, the building was converted into a center for academically advanced students, the "Exceptional Children Education Center".
 This program ended in 1986 when the city stopped busing gifted students out of their local schools.
 In 1987, the city of Tampa sold the building to the nonprofit Tampa Bay Economic Development Corporation for $1.
 The corporation would do the necessary renovations and improvements after finding someone to lease the building and repay those costs over time.
 In 1995, the Tampa Free Library once again garnered notice after the roof had to be patched to stop an influx of water from destroying the interior.
 It was at this time that Tampa's Architectural Review Commission unanimously voted to recommend the building for local landmark designation.
 In 1998, the United Way of Hillsborough County considered making the Tampa Free Library building its new headquarters, but reconsidered due to the price tag of renovating the then 83-year-old-building.
 In 1999 the city agreed to foot the 2.2 million dollar renovation costs by entering a 25-year lease agreement with Tampa Bay Economic Development Corporation, at the end of which, the city would purchase the building back for the $1 they sold it for in 1987.
 Beginning in 1999, three agencies would share the newly renovated space: The Division of Neighborhood Improvement, the Women & Minority Business Enterprise Program, and the Office of Human Rights and Community Services.
 In November 2016, the administrative offices for the Tampa-Hillsborough County Public Library were relocated to the Tampa Free Library from the fourth floor of the John.
 F. Germany Library in downtown Tampa.

+In May 2024, USF approached the county about repurposing the Tampa Free Library into an art museum.